 They’ll always lend an ear.

 When teens try to open up to their parents or other adults, they feel they aren’t understood.
-In relation, they keep all their emotions inside, which can lead to depression.
+In relation, they keep all their emotions inside, leading to depression.

-Having a pet to talk to can help a lot with releasing whatever is bothering them.
+Having a pet to talk to can help release whatever is bothering them.
 Why?
 Because pets are good listeners and they don’t judge nor criticize.

 Moreover, this will help your teen put emotions and feelings into words without the fear of being misunderstood.
 Processing and expressing whatever they are feeling is crucial when dealing with depression.